ArmanFazylov/desk_away_locker/README.md

 DESK AWAY LOCKER

-At work we have a prank to install browser extension which replaces all images to Nicolas Cage (see nCage: https://goo.gl/rTl496)whenever any of us leaves the desk computer unattended.
+At work we have a prank to install browser extension which replaces all images to Nicolas Cage (see nCage: https://goo.gl/rTl496) whenever any of us leaves the desk computer unattended.
 Because of that, I always need to lock my screen even when I am going to washroom.
-Remembering to press lockscrenn keyboard combination is cumbersome so I decided to build this project.
+Remembering to press lockscreen keyboard combination is cumbersome so I decided to build this project.
 Basically, this program locks screen whenever I leave my desk.
 It is mostly based on this two projects (Shantanu's webcam autolocker https://goo.gl/Cq5cHa and Shantnu Tiwari's Face Recognition with Python https://goo.gl/1YFKvM).
 Project is raw, however accomplishes the purpose.